4degrees/sawmill/doc/guide/introduction.rst

 Introduction
 ============

-Bark is an alternative to the standard Python logging library
+Mill is an alternative to the standard Python logging library

 Its goals are to be simple and consistent in approach as well as making it easier to customise behaviour even at a low level.
 However, it does draw several concepts from the standard library so hopefully it will all appear vaguely familiar.

-Here are some examples of how Bark differs:
+Here are some examples of how Mill differs:

 * No explicit hierarchy of loggers.
 All handlers have the opportunity to handle every message by default.
-However, using the :py:class:`~bark.handler.delegate.Delegate` handler you can construct your own handler hierarchy if you want.
+However, using the :py:class:`~mill.handler.delegate.Delegate` handler you can construct your own handler hierarchy if you want.

 * Log levels are not treated specially.
-Instead you can filter based on log level by adding a :py:class:`~bark.filterer.level.Level` filterer to your handlers.
+Instead you can filter based on log level by adding a :py:class:`~mill.filterer.level.Level` filterer to your handlers.

 * There is a clearer contract between formatters and handlers.
 This simplifies